keptn/keptn.github.io/content/docs/0.16.x/integrations/action_provider/index.md

 ### Functionality

-After receiving the `sh.keptn.event.action.triggered` event, an action-provider must perform following tasks:
+After receiving the `sh.keptn.event.action.triggered` event, an action-provider must perform the following tasks:

 1. Process the incoming Keptn CloudEvent to receive meta-data such as project, stage, and service name.
-Besides, the action and value properties are required.
+The action and value properties are also required.

 2. Decide based on the `action` property whether the action is supported.
 If the action is not supported, no further task is required.